 Mario Häring was born in Hanover in November 1989 into a German-Japanese family of musicians and grew up in Berlin.
 He had his first piano lesson in 1994, though he’d had his initial experiences with violin and piano when he was just three years old.
 He had already become a pupil of Professor Fabio Bidini at the Julius Stern Institute of the Berlin University of the Arts, and of Professor Karl-Heinz Kämmerling at the Hanover University of Music, Drama and Media (HMTMH), before he finished secondary school.
-After completing a bachelor’s degree in piano under Professor Kämmerling and Professor Lars Vogt, he began studying in the master’s program for piano at the HMTMH in 2014.
+He completed his bachelor’s degree in piano under Professor Kämmerling and Professor Lars Vogt, and in 2017 finished gained his master degree for piano at the HMTMH.

 Mario took master classes from noted musicians such as Paul Badura-Skoda, Walter Blankenheim, Pascal Devoyon, Andras Schiff and Anatol Ugorski.
 Moreover, he regularly takes part in intensive courses at the International Music Academy in Liechtenstein, where he has held a scholarship since 2011.
 He has also received scholarships from two prestigious German endowments, “Musikleben” and the Werner Richard – Dr. Carl Dörken foundation.

 Mario Häring has been awarded first prize in sixteen competitions since 1995, both as a soloist and as a chamber musician.
 Following his orchestral debut at the Berlin Philharmonic Hall in 2003, he performed in other famous venues (Constance Philharmonic Hall, Konzerthaus in Berlin, Laeiszhalle in Hamburg, Suntory Hall, Bunka Kaikan and Metropolitan Theater in Tokyo), as well as six more times at the Berlin Philharmonic Hall.